svhein/project_birdnest/README.md

 5. Remove pilots which haven't been detected for 10 minutes
 6. Loop steps 1 - 5 every 2 seconds

-The app is dockerized and it's running on Google Cloud platfrom.

-### React app

-I started developing my React app by running `npx create-react-app`.
-The app listens changes on the Firestore and renders the Firestore content in the table.
-I added mechanism to sort the values by clicking the column header.

 ## Licence
 ### Apache 2.0 License